 The clinical characteristics of the study patients are shown in Table 1.
-The 67 recruited patients had a mean age of 66±7 (y), 57% were female with a smoking history of 37 (30-50) packs per year, 69% were ex-smokers abstinent for 14±10 year.
-A total of 27% of individuals screened had evidence of moderate airflow obstruction (forced expiratory volume in 1 second [FEV1] of 60±22% predicted), with significantly lower PEF rates and a numerically higher CAPTURE questionnaire score (2 versus 1).
-They were also more likely to have clinically significant COPD as demonstrated by a mean CAT score of 12 versus 7 for the non-COPD group.
+The 67 recruited patients had a mean age of 66 ± 7 (y), 57 % were female with smoking history of 37 (30-50) pack/ year, 69% were ex-smokers abstinent for 14 ± 10 year.
+A total of 27% of subjects screened, had evidence of moderate airflow obstruction (FEV1 of 60 ± 22 % predicted), with significantly lower peak expiratory flow and a numerically higher CAPTURE questionnaire score (2 vs 1).
+They were also more likely to have clinically significant COPD as demonstrated by a mean CAT score of 12 vs. 7 for the non-COPD group .
 The Charlson comorbidity index was similar in both groups.

-More patients in the COPD group had radiologic evidence of emphysema as assessed by the blinded radiologist reporting the chest CT scan (61% versus 29%).
-Further densitometry analysis showed a similar distribution in the upper, mid, or lower lung areas between obstructed and nonobstructed groups, as shown in Table 1.
+More patients in the COPD group had radiologic evidence of emphysema as assessed by the blinded radiologist reporting the chest CT scan (61 vs. 29%).
+Further densitometry analysis showed a similar distribution in the upper, mid or lower lung areas between obstructed and non-obstructed groups, as shown in Table 1.

 Figure 1 shows the receiving operator curve estimating the best point to describe the ideal combination of sensitivity and specificity to signal a COPD diagnosis.
-As seen in the figure, the combination of a CAPTURE questionnaire score of 2-4 combined with a PEF rate of <360L/min in men and <260L/min in women was able to diagnose clinically significant COPD with a sensitivity of 82% and a specificity of 73%.
+As seen in the figure, the combination of CAPTURE questionnaire score of 2-4 combined with a peak expiratory flow rate of <360 L/min in men and <260L/min in women was able to diagnose clinically significant COPD with a sensitivity of 82% and a specificity of 73%.
 The AUC was 0.784.
 The combination of a CAPTURE questionnaire score of 2-4 combined with the presence of emphysema was able to diagnose clinically significant COPD with a sensitivity of 79% and a specificity of 73%.
 The AUC was 0.779 (results not shown).
-We compared best discerning points on both AUC curves and found no statistical difference in the capacity of both test combinations to diagnosed clinically significant COPD (McNemar's test p=1.000).
+We compared best discerning points on both AUC curves and found no statistically different in the capacity of both test combinations to diagnosed clinically significant COPD (McNemar's test p= 1.000).